 Shingo moved to the US and started to consult on lean manufacturing.
 Besides claiming to have invented this quick changeover method (among many other things), he renamed it Single Minute Exchange of Die or, in short, SMED.
 The Single Minute stands for a single digit minute (i.e., less than ten minutes).

-As Shingo was able to fill a large gap in knowledge, he rose to fame in the US, albeit he is much less known in the US and Europe.
+As Shingo was able to fill a large gap in knowledge, he rose to fame in the US, albeit he is much less known in Japan and Europe.
 He promoted the ideas of lean manufacturing, especially SMED.

 Due to this focus of Shingo on SMED, some practitioners believe SMED to be one of the most important methods of lean manufacturing.
 Sometimes lean manufacturing is considered the same as SMED.
 This is not so!
 SMED is one of the many tools in lean manufacturing.
 It is rather like one size of wrench, significant for one particular task, but far from being the most important tool in the tool box.
 In fact, the most important part of the tool box is the person using the tools!
 Nevertheless, I often encounter practitioners and managers who, rather than having a problem solved or even knowing what their problem is, merely want to do SMED, because that’s (supposedly) what Toyota does.